-Note: The Student Org Graduate Assistant has the authority in the interpretation of Student Org policies and guidelines, including, but not limited to exemptions and exceptions.
-The Dean of Student Life has the final authority over all issues involving RSO's.
-In addition to the rights, assured to CSU-Pueblo Students (as outlined in the Student Conduct Code), Recognized Student Orgs and its officers and members must meet the following requirements.
-If your organization is concerned about meeting the requirements for recognition, please contact the Student Org Graduate Assistant immediately to discuss possible solutions.
+Note: The Student Org Director has the authority in the interpretation of Student Org policies and guidelines, including, but not limited to exemptions and exceptions.
+The Assistant Dean of Student Engagement, Events, and Leadership has this authority in the absence of the Director.
+The Dean of Student Affairs has the final authority over all issues involving RSO's.
+In addition to the rights, assured to CSU Pueblo Students (as outlined in the Student Conduct Code), Recognized Student Orgs and its officers and members must meet the following requirements.
+If your organization is concerned about meeting the requirements for recognition, please contact the Student Org Director immediately to discuss possible solutions.